ksravikumar2005/scenarios/MongoDB-From-Scratch/step2.md

    `docker image ls`{{execute}}

+You should see something like

+	REPOSITORY          TAG                 IMAGE ID            CREATED              SIZE
+	mongodb             latest              110de158c076        About a minute ago   796MB

 NOTE: This image is available locally and is not pushed to any Docker image repository.
 To push this image to a specific image repository, please follow the tag and push instructions specific to that repository.